 - Earplugs that sit just outside the ear canal.

 There are advantages and disadvantages of each type of protection, but much of your hearing protection decision will come down to personal preference.
 For some people, earplugs are a little icky and irritating, so they’d be better served with earmuffs.
 Other people might appreciate the leave-them-in-and-forget-them approach of earplugs (obviously, you won’t want to forget them for too long… you should take them out at the end of your workday.
-And wash them).
+And clean them).

 Comfort is important because any lapse in your hearing protection can lead to damage.
 If you take your earmuffs off for ten minutes because they’re heavy and scratchy, your ears can suffer over the long run.
 So the most important decision you can make is to select hearing protection that you’re comfortable leaving in place during your workday.